patternfly/patternfly-elements/elements/pfe-primary-detail/README.md

 The default markup should have semantic markup if the component can't load, once it loads the component the appropriate tab interactions and appropriate markup for assistive tech is handled for you.

+Elements in the `details` slot should not have a role (before the component updates it) and should not be a `ul`, `ol`, `dl`, or other tags with specific semantic meaning.
+The slotted tag will get a `role`, which will interfere with any other responsibilities the element has for the accessibility tree/assistive tech.

 #### Focus Indicator Styles
 @todo this section is to be moved
 The component requires visible focus indicator styles for focusable elements (ie.`links`, `buttons`, `[tabindex="0"]`) in order to meet [**WCAG 2.0/2.1 AA compliance**](https://www.w3.org/WAI/WCAG21/quickref/#focus-visible).
 Below is a good example of styles to use for the focus indicator, these styles match the focus indicator of `pfe-navigation`.
 The `padding` style is to increase the clickable area of links in order to help users have a better experience when trying to click the links, this also helps users with limited mobility.